1. What are the main Challenges of Internet of Things (IoT)?

 IoT is more about M2M, it is more about bringing smartness into daily objects.

-For example – Device hooked to your Thermostat monitors surrounding temperature and adjust it to most preferred setting for
+For example – Device hooked to your Thermostat monitors surrounding temperature and adjust it to the most preferred setting for

-To be honest, with you there will be a tremendous growth when the Internet of Things services are implemented in healthcare sector.
+Answer: To be honest, with you there will be a tremendous growth when the Internet of Things services are implemented in the healthcare sector.
 The first and foremost and the biggest problem is providing quality healthcare service to every individual has been a major challenge for all the countries.
-With the help of Internet of Things, a lot of smart devices and equipment have been designed to cater this problem.
+With the help of the Internet of Things, a lot of smart devices and equipment have been designed to cater to this problem.
 The approach of Telemedicine and Telehealth is one of the biggest achievement in this modern era.
-All this is happened because of strong network channel integrated with a wide variety of smart tools which are utilized in day to day health care evaluation of an individual.
-As of now, we have seen companies evolving in this space where they are trying to provide doctor consultation virtually when they need it at night or in an emergency level.
+All this is happened because of the strong network channel integrated with a wide variety of smart tools which are utilized in the day to day health care evaluation of an individual.
+As of now, we have seen companies evolving in this space where they are trying to provide doctor consultation virtually when they need it at night or at an emergency level.

 1. Booking appointments in a standard schedule

 2. Traveling to the hospital with the patient